-At Bilton CE Junior School we are implementing a Mastery approach to Mathematics lessons.
-This means spending greater time going into depth about concepts using a small steps approach to secure knowledge, fluency and understanding.
-We believe that all children can be successful at mathematics and it is our duty to ensure that our pupils have a deeper understanding of the content and skills and that they develop resilience and perseverance when reasoning and solving problems.
+At Bilton CE Junior School, we follow a Teaching for Mastery approach to Mathematics.
+We spend more time on key topics, using a small steps approach to build upon prior knowledge and develop fluency and understanding.
+We believe that all children can be successful in Mathematics and by developing a growth mindset, pupils develop resilience and perseverance when reasoning and solving problems.

 In lessons you will see:

 •We use Power Maths scheme of work to support our teaching.

 •We are spending longer on one problem or concept.

 •Whole class participation with pupils taught together.